 - Access to a more extensive network of healthcare providers.
 Such flexibility can make it easier for employees to find care.
 It can also increase the likelihood that they will not be forced to “settle” for using in-network providers they do not like.
-But keep in mind – and remind employees – that “extensive” does not mean “unlimited.”
+But keep in mind — and remind employees — that “extensive” does not mean “unlimited.”
 According to Dodge, some individuals believe PPO plans allow them to see any physician they choose.
 However, this is not really the case.
 While PPO members can go outside the network for care, doing so usually comes at a “much higher [out-of-pocket] cost.”
-The reason: PPOs pay a smaller portion of the tab for service delivered by out-of-network providers than for services delivered by in-network providers.
+The reason is that PPOs pay a smaller portion of the tab for services delivered by out-of-network providers than those delivered by in-network providers.

 - No referral requirements.
 PPO members can see a specialist without a referral from their primary physician, decreasing or eliminating delays in receiving the care they want or need.

 - Higher costs.
-Employers aren’t the only ones who pay a higher price for PPO plans.
+Employers aren’t the only ones paying higher prices for PPO plans.
 “Higher premium costs [paid by employers] can lead to higher contribution costs for employees,” Pastrano said.
 Deductibles and copays may also be higher, even when employees use in-network providers.
 Confusion about, or complications around, providers’ participation in a particular PPO can increase costs more.
 Edholm offered the example of a patient who undergoes surgery performed by an in-network physician.
 “Sometimes, the anesthesiologist at a hospital is not part of a PPO, even though the hospital is, and the employee receives a massive bill, he said.

 What else should be considered when deciding whether to offer a PPO or HMO?